pocomane/brewed-in-the-apocalypse/bita.md

 nothing else to say, ask to one ore more characters in the current scene what they do next.

+TODO : add to the "ask what they do" some indication on how move spotlight between protagonists

 So at end of the __Describe the scene__ , when the scenarist has nothing more to say, just conclude with "What do you do" ?
 Then here there is the first protagonist move: